 Whilst there is some consensus around certain types of activities related to violence prevention, there are a number of areas in which there is considerable overlap between peacebuilding, state-building, and development, and consequently no clear framework for making a clear distinction between the three.

-There are similar questions regarding the timeframe for peacebuilding.
+There are similar questions regarding the timeframe.
 Traditionally, peacebuilding was only thought to take place in the immediate post-conflict environment.
 However, there is an emerging consensus that successful peacebuilding can take decades, and that activities undertaken prior to the onset of a conflict can build up levels of peacefulness.

 Peacebuilding activities are a critical way in which donors and governments can tackle the sources of violence and address the weak institutional and state capacities that contribute to internal conflict and violence.
 But peacebuilding is a relatively overlooked aspect of official development assistance (ODA).